GravityKit/GravityExport-Lite/readme.txt

 Using Gravity Forms you can export a CSV file and import it to Excel.
 But an admin always needs to be involved and using Excel to import a CSV is a pain.

-We've writting an article that contains all you need to know about [exporting data from Gravity Forms](https://gravityview.co/exporting-gravity-forms-to-excel/).
+We've written an article that contains all you need to know about [exporting data from Gravity Forms](https://gravityview.co/exporting-gravity-forms-to-excel/).

 == Documentation ==